Sweet or savoury, you gotta go mango

 3. To make the salsa, combine mango, chilli, coriander and lime juice; stir to combine.

-4. To assemble, warm tortillas in a pan over a medium heat.
+4. To assemble, warm tortillas in a pan over medium heat.
 Alternatively, this can be done in the oven by wrapping tortillas in aluminium foil and gently heating until soft and pliable.

 Mango paletas – frozen ice pops

 ½ cup sweetened condensed milk

 1. Cut the cheeks from one mango.
 Carefully scoop out the flesh and dice.
 Place into a bowl.
 Sprinkle over the chilli flakes.
 Refrigerate until ready to assemble.

 2. Peel and chop the flesh from the remaining mangoes.
 Place into a blender or processor with half a cup of lime juice and sweetened condensed milk.
 Blend or process until smooth.